Patanjali apology should not have to be seen through microscope, says Supreme Court

 The court said the expression of regret must be as conspicuous as the misleading advertisements that the company had put out.

-The Supreme Court on Tuesday asked to see copies of the public apology issued by Patanjali Ayurved in newspapers on Monday in the contempt case against it for misleading advertisements, reported Live Law.
+The Supreme Court on Tuesday asked to see copies of the public apology issued by Patanjali Ayurved in newspapers a day earlier in the contempt case against it for misleading advertisements, reported Live Law.

 Following the court’s orders on April 16, Patanjali Ayurved had apologised for the “mistake of publishing advertisements and holding a press conference” even after it assured the court that it would cease to promote products with dubious claims.